ChenglongWang/GAME-Net/README.md

     You should now have the repo ``gnn_eads`` in your current directory.

 2. Create a conda environment.
 Enter the repo: You should find the file `GNN_env.txt`: It contains all the information about the packages needed to create the environment for the GNN framework.
-Choose a name for the new environment (we will use `GNN` here) and type the command:
+Choose a name for the new environment (we use `GNN` here) and type the command:

     `conda create --name GNN --file GNN_env.txt`